athul/me/content/projects.md

 title = "Projects"
 +++

 Most of my time I spend on my Side Projects.
 I experiment with a variety of stuff and hone my skills with these projects.
 I mostly use Python and Go for these stuff and sometime JavaScript.
 For backend stuff I use either FastAPI or Django(Python) and Echo or Gin for Go.
 For frontend, I always prefer Vue.js or just use a templating library(Jinja or Go Templates).
-Checkout my [GitHub](https://github.com/athul) for other projects
+Checkout my [GitHub](https://github.com/athul) for other projects.

+{{< callout emoji="⌨" text="I'm currently building my new Keyboard, an **Ergodash**">}}

 ### [Shelby](https://github.com/athul/shelby)